-The following Operational Procedures (OPs) stipulate the management measures agreed between Deepwater Group Ltd (DWG) shareholders owning LIN 2-7 quota and Fisheries New Zealand.
-They are implemented and administered by DWG.
+These Operational Procedures (OPs) stipulate the management measures agreed upon between Seafood New Zealand - Deepwater Council (DWC) members owning LIN 2-7 quota and Fisheries New Zealand.
+They are implemented and administered by DWC.

 These procedures apply to all longline vessels targeting ling stocks LIN 2-7.